cysouw/YAST/text/yast.md

 ### *Adverb*

 The class of *Adverb* turns out to be a rather disparate group of elements from a syntactic point of view.
 This class will consequently be further subdivided in at least five different syntactic subclasses.
-The number of ingredients in this class is small: there are a few affixes that can be used semi-productively to produce adverbs, but other than those there are just slightly less than 200 monomorphemic adverbs in German (listed below).
+The number of ingredients in this class is small: there are a few affixes that can be used semi-productively to produce adverbs, but other than those there are just about 200 monomorphemic adverbs in German (as listed below).

 To define the class of adverbs, this lexical class has to be strictly separated from the syntactic function of being used as an adverbial admodifier.
 Most prominently, adjectives are also commonly used as adverbial modifier, cf. [@llast d] above, but that does not make them adverbs (even though they are often called as such).
-The ingredients to be included here as adverbs can be positively characterized as adverbial admodifiers [@next a] that are either placed post-nominally without agreement when they are used as attributive admodifiers, like *gestern* 'yesterday' in [@next b], or that cannot be used as attributive admodifiers at all, like *bald* 'soon' in [@next c].
+The ingredients to be included here as adverbs can be positively characterized as those adverbial admodifiers, i.e. monomorphemic ingredients in adverbial function that can be modified [@next a], that either, when used attributively, are placed post-nominally without agreement, like *gestern* 'yesterday' in [@next b], or that cannot be used attributively at all, like *bald* 'soon' in [@next c].

 ::: ex
 - Adverbial admodifier: ***Seit gestern** suchen Polizei, Feuerwehr und weitere Helfer nach dem Jungen.*^[~~DWDS~~: Die Zeit, 08.11.2016 (online).]